All Episodes

 So nothing wrong with that.

-Um, but that's not very common.
+But that's not very common.

-He went on a date, blacked out, got his ass beat by two guys, his date ended up leaving with those two guys.
+He went on a date, blacked out, got his ass beat by two guys.

 Wow.

-Bro, I mean, if your cousin isn't RP aware from that, then uh I don't know what to say, bro.
+Bro, I mean, if your cousin isn't RP aware from that, then I don't know what to say, bro.

-That's an L man.
+That's an L, man.

 Holy wow.